RBG and Mindful Coaching: The Power of Perspective

-“So often in life, things that you regard as an impediment turn out to be great, good fortune” —RBG
+“So often in life, things that you regard as an impediment turn out to be great, good fortune.” —Ruth Bader Ginsburg

-And amazing to notice that so many of her quotes look like the mindful coaching work I try to live by and share with my clients and the world.
+So many of RBG’s quotes read like the mindful coaching work I try to live by—and share with my clients and the world.

-Learning to live by these tenets can allow us all to show up more like her, be part of her legacy, and be part of the solution.
+Learning to live by these tenets can help us show up with more steadiness, courage, and integrity.

-I hope more of us choose this path.
-Seeing impediments as good fortune and learning to shift your perspective to see how challenges can be happening “for you” instead of “ to you” is not the easiest path to embark on.
+Seeing impediments as good fortune—learning to shift your perspective to notice how challenges can be happening for you instead of to you—is not the easiest path to embark on.

-If we each step up in our own special way using our own special talents and be the change we want to see, we will lead others to join us.
+If we each step up in our own special way, using our own special talents, and become the change we want to see, we lead others to join us.

 “Reacting in anger or annoyance will not advance one's ability to persuade.”

-looks an awful lot like pause and be present
+That looks a lot like pause and be present.

-and “the space between stimulus and response is where your power and control lie”
+It echoes the reminder that the space between stimulus and response is where your power lives.

 “Real change happens one step at a time.”

-looks a lot like start by starting and it’s about the process not the product
+That looks a lot like start by starting.

 “When a thoughtless or unkind word is spoken, best tune out.”